tcho6319/JGibson-Portfolio/documents/design-journey.md

   - INSERT INTO albums (album) VALUES (:album)
   - INSERT INTO image_albums (album_id, image_id) VALUES (:album_id, :image_id)

+- Trying to see if a single_img is in the available album
+  - SELECT * FROM albums INNER JOIN image_albums ON albums.id = image_albums.album_id INNER JOIN images ON images.id = image_albums.image_id WHERE albums.album = 'available' AND images.id = :single_img_id;

 ## PHP File Structure